c3d/xl/doc/HANDBOOK_1-syntax.md

 END_HTML
 ```

+> **RATIONALE** The reason for a built-in format for text using single
+> or double quotes is because the syntax file is read using the
+> standard XL parser, and it needs text tokens in some specific cases
+> that would otherwise parse incorrectly such as block or comment delimiters.

 ### Indentation and off-side rule

 Indentation in XL is significant, and is parsed as a special kind of
 block.

-Individual program line are parsed as infix nodes with the first line
+Individual program line are parsed as infix nodes with the
-as the left operand, and the second line as the right operand.
+first line as the left operand, and the second line as the right
+operand.

-Consequently, the two `loop` instructions below have exactly the same
+In other words, the two `loop` instructions below have exactly the same
 structure, except for the block delimiters (curly braces or
 indentation) and for the line-separating infix names (semi-colon or
 line terminator):